Laboratoire-de-Chemoinformatique/SynTool/_sources/reaction_filtration.rst.txt

     wrong_ch_breaking_config:
     cc_sp3_breaking_config:

-**Important**: ih the reaction filter name is listed in the configuration file (see above), it means that this filter will be activated.
+**Important**: if the reaction filter name is listed in the configuration file (see above), it means that this filter will be activated.
 Also, some filters requires additional parameters (e.g. `small_molecules_config`).

 CLI